marcusbaer/node-earlybird/README.md

-	ssl		start with ssl support (on port 443) h		a host name different from localhost (for ssl)
+	ssl		start with ssl support (on port 443) h		a host name different from localhost (for ssl) nohttp	do not run standard http server and start only https proxy listening on port `-p` (default is 80)

 Usage of a service
 ------------------